-In this article we will help you understand what over 50’s life insurance is, whether it is right for you and how to identify the best provider at the best cost.
+In this article, we will help you understand what over 50’s life insurance is, whether it is right for you and how to identify the best over 50 life insurance provider at the best cost.
 We would recommend that you read the whole article as we explain when over 50's type of life insurance may be right for you, but crucially, where you may be better off looking at other types of life covers and where you can find the best life insurance solution for you.

 What is over 50s life insurance?